dnsimple/dnsimple-support/content/articles/domains-uk.markdown

 1. Click <label>Request Transfer Out</label>.

     This will unlock the domain and submit the request to the registry within 24 hours.

+1. You may need to let the gaining registrar know about the transfer so that they accept it.
 </div>

 ## Change of Registrant